Accurately simulating core-collapse self-interacting dark matter halos: Effective cross-section of the isolated halo

 \section{Effective cross-section of the isolated halo}

-In this appendix we discuss the differences between the velocity-independent and dependent runs for the isolated halo as shown in Sect.~\ref{sec:angular_and_velocity_dep_iso}.
+In this appendix, we discuss the differences between the velocity-independent and dependent runs for the isolated halo, as shown in Sect.~\ref{sec:angular_and_velocity_dep_iso}.
 In addition to Fig.~\ref{fig:vdep+angle}, we display the mass enclosed within 0.15~kpc as a function of time in Fig.~\ref{fig:rescaled}.
 We choose a larger radius to reduce the uncertainty in the measured mass.
 Importantly, we rescale the time axis of the velocity-independent runs to match the collapse phase of the velocity-dependent simulations.
 It becomes visible that there is a qualitative difference between the simulations, given that the core-expansion phase cannot be matched simultaneously.
-We note, that the collapse time scale of the halo does not scale inversely proportional with the cross-section.
+We note that the collapse timescale of the halo does not scale inversely proportional with the cross-section.
 This is because the halo is partially in the short-mean-free-path regime.
 If we nevertheless assume this scaling, the rescaled version of the velocity-independent cases would correspond to a cross-section of $\sigma_\mathrm{V}/m= 49.6 \, \mathrm{cm}^2 \, \mathrm{g}^{-1}$.

-The effective cross-section \citep{Yang_2022D}, $\sigma_\mathrm{eff}$ (see Eq.~\eqref{eq:effective_cross_section}) is a common way to map the effect of SIDM models with different velocity and angular dependencies on each other \citep[see also][]{Yang_2023}.
+The effective cross-section \citep{Yang_2022D}, $\sigma_\mathrm{eff}$ (see Eq.~\eqref{eq:effective_cross_section}) is a common way to map the effect of SIDM models with different velocity and angular dependences on each other \citep[see also][]{Yang_2023}.
 It can be expressed as

 The average is computed by integrating over a Maxwell-Boltzmann distribution set by a characteristic velocity dispersion.
 For the $\sigma_0/m$ value as in Eq.~\eqref{eq:vel_dep}, we employed a value of 90\% of the maximum velocity dispersion of the initial NFW halo for the characteristic velocity-dispersion, which is $17.28 \, \mathrm{km} \, \mathrm{s}^{-1}$, and found the corresponding effective cross-section is $80 \, \mathrm{cm}^2 \, \mathrm{g}^{-1}$, which is 61\% larger than the value from the rescaling in Fig.~\ref{fig:rescaled}, as discussed above.\footnote{In \cite{Yang_2022D}, the characteristic velocity dispersion is taken to be $0.64 \, v_\mathrm{max}$, where $v_\mathrm{max}$ is the maximum circular velocity of the initial NFW halo.} For comparison, $w=20 \, \mathrm{km} \, \mathrm{s}^{-1}$ in the velocity-dependent models.
 Moreover, $\sigma_\mathrm{V}$ denotes the viscosity cross-section normalised to match the total cross-section for isotropic scattering (Eq.~\eqref{eq:viscosity_cross_section}).